What is barrel phishing?

 Barrel phishing is a cyber attack that hits people with two separate phishing emails, a technique that distinguishes it from other types of phishing.
 The first email is not always malicious; it is often just “bait” to lure the recipient into thinking it comes from a trusted source, such as a friend or colleague.

 Shortly after, the hacker will follow up with a more aggressive email containing malicious content, such as a link to a phishing website or an attachment infected with malware.
 These tactics can lead to unaware or unwary recipients giving their information to cyber criminals, putting their data and business at risk.
+Phishing simulations can be an effective training tool to help employees recognize and respond to these types of phishing emails.

-Example of a barrel phishing attack
+Example of barrel phishing attacks

 Email 1: